-Character creation has become a fairly standard experience from one role playing game to another.
+Character creation has become a fairly standard experience from one role-playing game to another.
 Nonetheless, there is some variation between these two games.

-Races & Classes
+Races and Classes

 WoW is way ahead in terms of playable races.
 It has 13 races, 7 of which are available to each faction.
 GW2, on the other hand, has only 5 races, although more could be added in the future.

 The playing field is a bit more even when it comes to classes.
 WoW has 11 playable classes, although not all classes can be played by all races.
-GW2 has 8 playable classes which are available to all races.
+GW2 has eight playable classes which are available to all races.

 Winner: Guild Wars 2